OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:55

-For My flesh is true food and My blood is true drink.
+For My flesh is the true food, and My blood is the true drink.

 ## John 6:56